scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: #table-3 title="Allocations of type values to length values"}

 - `RSV`: These bits are currently reserved for future use.
+- `Service`: A type of endpoint address that designates a set of destinations.
+A packet addressed to a service is redirected to any one endpoint that is known to be part of the set.

 ### Address Header {#address-header}